chocobuckle/optimisation/README.md

 ## Introduction

-As the number of devices users can access an application continues to grow, ensuring a quality user experience across those devices is of upmost importance.
+As the number of devices users can access an application with continues to grow, ensuring a quality user experience across those devices is of upmost importance.
 Understanding lower-level concepts regarding how the browser works and interprets code enables a developer to produce highly performant applications.
 This project showcases my skills in identifying performance bottlenecks and optimising web applications for an enjoyable user experience.

 ## Getting Started